It’s a popular debate… is buying a unit in Brisbane a good investment?

-Buying a unit in Brisbane seems like a no brainer for some property investors due to the attractive cash flow benefits.
+Buying a unit in Brisbane seems like a no-brainer for some property investors due to the attractive cash flow benefits.
 Units also have a much lower entry price point.
-And, they often provide people with a desired lifestyle, especially when the units are in popular precincts.
+And, they often provide people with the desired lifestyle, especially when the units are in popular precincts.

 We are going to touch on some risks associated with purchasing a unit in Brisbane so you know what to watch out for.

 It has been a strong discussion point in Brisbane for some time now.
-The issue that investors will uncover when purchasing a unit in Brisbane, is that the Brisbane Unit market has been in a state of oversupply since the peak unit construction in 2016, which presents as a potential supply risk.
+The issue that investors will uncover when purchasing a unit in Brisbane, is that the Brisbane Unit market moved into a state of oversupply following the peak rate of unit construction in 2016, which meant there was a huge supply risk for several years.

-This has happened off the back of a change in the Brisbane City Plan in 2014.
-At that time a lot of land use zoning changed to make way for higher density living.
+This happened off the back of a change in the Brisbane City Plan in 2014.
+At that time a lot of land use zoning changed to make way for higher-density living.
 The consequence of this change was that developers moved in very quickly and the completed unit developments were being delivered to the market very quickly and in high volumes, all at once.

 Oversupply in any one area can affect old and new apartments.
 From an investment perspective trying to rent a unit when there are 300 other identical units to yours can affect the performance of the investment.
 Vacancy rates tend to rise and this puts downward pressure on rents.

 When purchasing a brand new unit you do get some great depreciation benefits.
-However, what you will find is that the value of the unit will depreciate at a faster rate than the capital growth appreciates.
-This has resulted in many property investors who have purchased brand new units in Brisbane over recent years, realising a loss when the time comes to sell.
+However, what you will find is that the value of the unit often depreciates at a faster rate than the capital growth appreciates.
+This resulted in many property investors who purchased brand new units in Brisbane during the peak supply period, realising a loss when the time came to sell.

-There have been many horror stories of properties selling over $100,000 less than what they were originally bought for due to the depreciating condition of the property, and the new supply of brand new properties for Buyers to choose from.
+There have been many horror stories of properties selling for over $100,000 less than what they were originally bought for due to the depreciating condition of the property, and the new supply of brand-new properties for Buyers to choose from.
 The greater the supply, the less scarce the property is, and this puts downward pressure on prices.

-When you purchase a property with a larger component of land (for example, a house on its own block) the land is the component that experiences the capital growth.
+When you purchase a property with a larger component of land (for example, a house on its own block OR a unit in a smaller complex on a larger block of land) the land is the component that experiences the capital growth.
 In the case of a unit, you are increasing your downside risk by only owning a very small share of the land that the complex sits on.
-In some instances hundreds of units can be constructed on multiple levels.
+In some instances, hundreds of units can be constructed on multiple levels.
 In this instance the proportion of land owned by an individual unit holder is minimal.

 When thinking about purchasing a unit it is very easy to get drawn into buying off the plan.
 Many developers need to meet pre-sales targets to obtain funding before construction commences.
 Generally, developers create a targeted marketing campaign to draw buyers in.
-Amazing quality images along with the promise of fantastic resale value and high yielding benefits are the focus.
-It is not uncommon for other bonuses to be thrown in too … but what ever the bonus may be is simply built in to the purchase price!
+Amazing quality images along with the promise of fantastic resale value and high-yielding benefits are the focus.
+It is not uncommon for other bonuses to be thrown in too … but whatever the bonus may be, it is simply built into the purchase price!